Oleg Khoma: Awards and grants

 In 2001, Khoma was awarded the "Skovoroda" Programme for Support for publishing, carried out by the French Embassy and the French Institute in Ukraine, for the translation and publication of Jean-Jacques Rousseau's treatise The Social Contract, Or Principles of Political Right.

 In 2011 he received a special award from the Ukrainian Philosophical Foundation for Promotion of philosophical commentary.

-In 2015 he was again awarded the "Skovoroda Prize", for the edition Descartes' "Meditations" in mirror of modern interpretations.
+In 2015 he was again awarded the "Skovoroda Prize", for the edition Descartes's "Meditations" in the light of modern interpretations.

 In 1998, 2004, and 2009 he received a grant from the Centre national du livre for his translations and studies in France.